 Now, this is where living in the area really has its advantages!
 While folks further out have to plan day trips out to go to the farms during u-pick season, locals live nice and close.
-No worries about fighting traffic or being on the road, you can take a leisurely approach to visiting the farms and still be home in time for lunch!
+No worries about fighting traffic or being on the road, you can take a leisurely approach to visit the farms and still be home in time for lunch!

 Prepare for heat